Liquid, aerosol and gel exemptions

 A pro-forma letter for doctors to provide to their patients is available here.

 - There are restrictions on exporting medication that is not for a passenger's own personal use.
+Even when the medication is for personal use, check the restrictions on carriage of medicines and medical devices before travel.

 A reasonable amount of non-prescription medicines, including special dietary products, are permitted for the duration of the flight, allowing for any delays.
 As with baby products, the security screening officer has the final say on what a 'reasonable amount' is.